mixu/siobench/readme.md

+Todo:

+- Limit bench runtime by total CPU time, not by peak usage
+- Recheck precision on getrusage

 Notes:

 - You need to raise the hard file limit in either: /etc/limits.conf or /etc/security/limits.conf Recommended limit is > 20,000.